loopmachine/re-structure/README.md

 }
 ```

 `Views` have one ability that distinguishes them from normal React components: they can render `projection` values reactively as they change.
 When a `View` depends on a `projection`'s results, it declares so in the `static projections` property.
 Then, whenever the projection has an updated value (according to `===`), the `View` is automatically re-rendered and the new value is available as a `prop` with the same name (`this.props.timer` in the example above).
-This is along the same lines as how `reaction`s used in `re-frame`/`reagent`.
+This is along the same lines as how `reaction`s are used in `re-frame`/`reagent`.

+Beacuse `Views` are just decorated React components, you can still keep local state, use lifecycle methods, etc.

 ### Commands